20 AWESOME Things To Do In Rarotonga With Kids.

 Setting off to walk across the island to The Needle.

 For kids, this is a fun and tangible way to get a feel for island culture.
 (And tell me any parent who could resist a brightly coloured dress or island shirt for their little one?!).
-It might not be part of home life – and especially if you are escaping the New Zealand winter on your visit – but it is most definitely an awesome, uplifting aspect to island culture.

 Out for dinner in new island shirts.

-11. Swim at the waterfall
+11. Swim at the Papua Waterfall

-On the eastern edge of the abandoned Sheraton resort site, there is a road that leads inland to Wigmore’s Waterfall.
+On the eastern edge of the abandoned Sheraton resort site, there is a road that leads inland to Papua Waterfall.
 The waterfall has a beautiful cascade of water dropping into a fresh, cool swimming pool.
 (This is best enjoyed as the finishing point of the Cross Island Hike!).
 But it is another of the interesting sights and things to do in Rarotonga with kids.

-12. Have an ice cream at Kavera
+12. Have an Ice Cream at Kavera

 Now, this is both a treat AND a challenge.
-Not only will you be served up a generous (read: giant) serving of beautifully cool NZ Tip Top ice cream… But you then have the challenge of eating it in the heat of the tropics to beat all the drips!
+Not only will you be served up a generous (read: giant) serving of beautifully cool NZ Tip Top ice cream.
+But you then have the challenge of eating it in the heat of the tropics to beat all the drips!

 Having an ice cream at Kavera shops in Rarotonga with kids.